sxsw/rfm/README.md

 ## New in version  3.0

-There are a ton of changes in version 3, but most of them are under the hood.
+There are many changes in version 3, but most of them are under the hood.

 * Compatibility with Ruby 2.1.2 (and 2.0.0, 1.9.3, 1.8.7).

 * XML parsing rewrite.
-The entire XML parsing engine of Rfm has been rewritten to use only the sax/stream parsing schemes of the supported backend XML parsers (libxml-ruby, nokogiri, ox, rexml).
-There were two main goals in this rewrite: 1, to separate the xml parsing code from the Rfm objects, and 2, to remove the hard dependency on ActiveSupport.
+The entire XML parsing engine of Rfm has been rewritten to use only the sax/stream parsing schemes of the supported ruby XML parsers (libxml-ruby, nokogiri, ox, rexml).
+There were two main goals in this rewrite: 1, to separate the xml parsing code from the Rfm/Filemaker objects, and 2, to remove the hard dependency on ActiveSupport.
 See below for parsing configuration options.

 * Better logging capabilities.
 Added Rfm.logger, Rfm.logger=, Config.logger, Config#logger, and config(:logger=>(...)).